seadynamic8/eltd/README.md

 use Mix.Config  # Need to add this

 config :eltd, default_apps: ["member", "client"]

+config :eltd, commit_message: "a new commit message"  # For checkout command

 config :eltd, top_level_directory: "~/Code/Teladoc/"  # Setting this allows you to run
                                                       # the program from another directory.